RusseII/compilers/hw3/ReadMe.md

-# A Simple Compiler Lexer Implementation
+# A Simple Compiler Parser Implementation
 ###### by Russell Ratcliffe

 ## How to run program on Linux